knocklabs/docs/pages/getting-started/what-is-knock.md

 for you to hire large teams of engineers to focus solely on the problem of building an industry leading notification system.

-This is where Knock comes in: we provide software and tools to help you implement in-app and out-of-app notifications that your customers will love.
+This is where Knock comes in: we provide software and tools to help you implement in-app and out-of-app notifications that your users will love.

 ## What does Knock do?